tiprankstipranks

 Competition - Risk 1

+There are several reactor technologies that are in various stages of development, such as high temperature gas-cooled reactors, fast reactors, molten salt reactors, fusion technologies and others, and commercial SMRs are currently operating in China and Russia, and while to date no SMR or advanced reactor company other than NuScale has even applied to the NRC for SMR SDA, other technologies have different NRC applications under review and some have already received NRC approval for construction permits and are in construction phase.
 Competitors in Russia and China, such as Rosatom and China National Nuclear Corporation, currently operate commercial SMRs in those countries.
-Although their SMR designs have not been approved by the NRC or in any jurisdiction outside of their native countries, those competitors may have a competitive advantage if they are able to obtain approval comparable to the NRC's SDA, or if they can otherwise demonstrate to potential customers the value and benefits of their SMRs, particularly in jurisdictions that have less stringent regulatory requirements.
+Although their SMR designs have not been approved by the NRC or in any jurisdiction outside of their respective countries, those competitors may have a competitive advantage if they are able to obtain approval comparable to the NRC's SDA, or if they can otherwise demonstrate to potential customers the value and benefits of their SMRs, particularly in jurisdictions that have less stringent regulatory requirements.
 In addition, these competitors may have access to greater government or other funding to develop and commercialize their SMRs than we do.

 Demand - Risk 1